 Building a hip roof requires many of the same steps as the construction of a gable roof.
 You must measure and cut a ridge board, common rafters and hip rafters.
 Generally, follow these instructions:

-Step 4: Ensure that the hip rafter remains straight during the remaining installation procedures by attaching a rope or string to the center of the rafter.
+Ensure the hip rafter remains straight during the remaining installation procedures by attaching a rope or string to the center of the rafter.

 Common Mistakes During Hip Roof Truss Construction